-For our project, to switch a boiler socket "on" when the solar panels are delivering enough power, I wanted to add RC sockets to our system.
+For our project, to control the direct use of solar power, I wanted to add RC sockets to our system.
 This would make running cables though the house unnecessary: Just put a RC socket between a wall socket and the user.